jewelsofthought/neshama/site/personal/poems/mankind.md

 Arise, Awaken, Surge forth to
 build what needs to be built.

-## II Deeper into love and joy.

 Do not forget the
 women, my brothers,
 for their Wisdom is the one
 that will connect and nourish
 us in our need.

-## III Being supported on my journey.

 In the glittering essence, in the depths of existence, the Divine